Gringo2/vscodium/README.md

 ### Documentation

-For more information on getting all the telemetry disabled, tips for migrating from Visual Studio Code to VSCodium and more, have a look at [the Docs page](https://github.com/Gringo2/VScodium/blob/master/docs/index.md) page.
+For more information on getting all the telemetry disabled, tips for migrating from Visual Studio Code to codesphere and more, have a look at [the Docs page](https://github.com/Gringo2/codesphere/blob/master/docs/index.md) page.

 ### Troubleshooting

-If you have any issue, please check [the Troubleshooting page](https://github.com/Gringo2/VScodium/blob/master/docs/troubleshooting.md) or the existing issues.
+If you have any issue, please check [the Troubleshooting page](https://github.com/Gringo2/codesphere/blob/master/docs/troubleshooting.md) or the existing issues.

 ### Extensions and the Marketplace

-According to the Visual Studio Marketplace [Terms of Use](https://aka.ms/vsmarketplace-ToU), _you may only install and use Marketplace Offerings with Visual Studio Products and Services._ For this reason, VSCodium uses [open-vsx.org](https://open-vsx.org/), an open source registry for Visual Studio Code extensions.
-See the [Extensions + Marketplace](https://github.com/Gringo2/VScodium/blob/master/docs/index.md#extensions-marketplace) section on the Docs page for more details.
+According to the Visual Studio Marketplace [Terms of Use](https://aka.ms/vsmarketplace-ToU), _you may only install and use Marketplace Offerings with Visual Studio Products and Services._ For this reason, codesphere uses [open-vsx.org](https://open-vsx.org/), an open source registry for Visual Studio Code extensions.
+See the [Extensions + Marketplace](https://github.com/Gringo2/codesphere/blob/master/docs/index.md#extensions-marketplace) section on the Docs page for more details.

-Please note that some Visual Studio Code extensions have licenses that restrict their use to the official Visual Studio Code builds and therefore do not work with VSCodium.
-See [this note](https://github.com/Gringo2/VScodium/blob/master/docs/extensions.md#proprietary-debugging-tools) on the Docs page for what's been found so far and possible workarounds.
+Please note that some Visual Studio Code extensions have licenses that restrict their use to the official Visual Studio Code builds and therefore do not work with codesphere.
+See [this note](https://github.com/Gringo2/codesphere/blob/master/docs/extensions.md#proprietary-debugging-tools) on the Docs page for what's been found so far and possible workarounds.

-### How are the VSCodium binaries built?
+### How are the codesphere binaries built?

-If you would like to see the commands we run to build `vscode` into VSCodium binaries, have a look at the workflow files in `.github/workflows` for Windows, GNU/Linux and macOS.
+If you would like to see the commands we run to build `vscode` into codesphere binaries, have a look at the workflow files in `.github/workflows` for Windows, GNU/Linux and macOS.
 These build files call all the other scripts in the repo.
-If you find something that doesn't make sense, feel free to ask about it [on Gitter](https://gitter.im/VSCodium/Lobby).
+If you find something that doesn't make sense, feel free to ask about it [on Gitter](https://gitter.im/codesphere/Lobby).

 The builds are run every day, but exit early if there isn't a new release from Microsoft.